 Importance of Risk Management

-Risks management is an important process because it empowers a business with the necessary tools so that it can adequately identify potential risks.
+Risks management is an important process because it empowers a business with the necessary tools so that it can adequately identify and deal with potential risks.
 Once a risk’s been identified, it is then easy to mitigate it.
 In addition, risk management provides a business with a basis upon which it can undertake sound decision-making.

 For a business, assessment and management of risks is the best way to prepare for eventualities that may come in the way of progress and growth.
-When a business evaluates its plan for handling potential threats and then it develops structures to address them, it improves its odds of becoming a successful entity.
+When a business evaluates its plan for handling potential threats and then develops structures to address them, it improves its odds of becoming a successful entity.

 Risk Analysis Process